Reviews

 • May require additional support for heavy crops

 We recently put the Tenax Hortonova Plant Trellis to the test in our garden, and we were impressed by its performance.
+We appreciated the flexibility to install it both vertically and horizontally, allowing us to customize our garden layout.
+We recommend using sturdy stakes or a frame to ensure optimal performance.

 Acemaker Wire Trellis Kit

-We highly recommend this versatile and durable trellis system for anyone looking to enhance their vertical gardening setup.
+This trellis stands out as a strong choice for versatile and durable trellis system for anyone looking to enhance their vertical gardening setup.

 Pros